nannou-org/nannou/guide/src/getting_started/editor_setup.md

 1. [Download VS-Code](https://code.visualstudio.com/download) for your OS.
 2. [Install
    rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) plugin for VS-Code.
-3. Click on the 'view' menu and select 'integrated terminal'.
+3. Click on the 'view' menu and select 'terminal'.

 ### Other Environments